-Mumbai: Fire breaks out at MTNL building in Bandra; many feared trapped
+Mumbai: Fire breaks out at MTNL building in Bandra; 60 rescued so far

 Mumbai, July 22: A fire broke out at the Mahanagar Telephone Nigam Limited (MTNL building) which is located in KC Marg, near the Bandra fire station in Bandra West, Mumbai at 3.10pm on Monday.
 While no injuries have been reported yet, a number of people are trapped on upper floors of the ten-storey building.
 14 fire engines are at the spot to douse the fire.